Scaling Social Innovation: Lessons from Poland

 Presentation about the Polish approach on social innovation in ESF: from the MA and NCC perspective.

-Representative of the Ministry of Development Funds and Regional Policy,
+Deputy Director, the Department of the European Social Fund, Ministry of Development Funds and Regional Policy

 |